xLPMG/tsunami_lab/docs/source/files/assignments/project.rst

 On this page the user connects the client side GUI with the server.
 Necessary inputs for the connection are the IP address and the port.
 The connection can then be opened or later closed.
-Furthermore, the buffersize for data transfer between server and client can be modified there.
+Furthermore, the buffer size for data transfer between server and client can be modified here.

 ..  image:: ../../_static/assets/task-10-Gui_simulation_controlls.png